Using SMQueue with Message Queues That Failover

-Previously I wrote about using SMQueue to create some simple consumers and producers for message queues.
+Previously I wrote about using SMQueue to create simple consumers and producers for message queues.
 I also wrote about setting up a high availability message store.
-In the case of a failure the message queue will turn the slave node into the master.
-Unfortunately the producer and consumer I created will forever try to reconnect to the now-dead ex-master node.
+When a failure occurs, the message queue promotes the slave to master — but the producer and consumer I wrote will stubbornly keep trying to reconnect to the now-dead ex-master node.

 queue = SMQueue(